The Ruins of Athens: Action of the play

-The goddess Athena, awakening from a thousand year sleep (No. 2), overhears a Greek couple lamenting foreign occupation (Duet, No. 3).
+The goddess Athena, awakening from a thousand year sleep (No. 2), overhears two Greek slaves lamenting foreign occupation (Duet, No. 3).
 She is deeply distressed at the ruined state of her city, a part of the Ottoman Empire (Nos.
 4 & 5).
-Led by the herald Hermes, Athena joins Emperor Franz II at the opening of the theatre in Pest, where they assist at a triumph of the muses Thalia and Melpomene.
+Led by the herald Hermes, Athena joins Emperor Franz I at the opening of the theatre in Pest, where they assist at a triumph of the muses Thalia and Melpomene.
 Between their two busts, Zeus erects another of Franz, and Athena crowns it.
 The Festspiel ends with a chorus pledging renewed ancient Hungarian loyalty.

 Movements

 The work consists of an overture and eight movements.

 Arrangements

 In 1846 Franz Liszt composed a Capriccio alla turca sur des motifs de Beethoven (Caprice in the Turkish style on motifs of Beethoven), S.388, based on themes from The Ruins of Athens, mostly the Turkish March.
 In 1852 he also composed a Fantasie über Motiven aus Beethovens Ruinen von Athen (Fantasia on themes from Beethoven's 'Ruins of Athens'), for piano and orchestra (S.122), and also made versions for piano solo (S.389) and two pianos (S.649).